 What makes fashion marketing different from regular marketing?

-Fashion is highly visual, identity-led, seasonal and catalogue-heavy.
+Fashion is highly visual, identity-led, seasonal and catalog-heavy.
 Products are often discovered socially before they are searched for, and profitability is affected by sizing, returns, stock, margin and repeat purchase.
 That makes brand-building, creative, product data and net measurement especially important.

 What are the main fashion marketing channels?